zacharysgoldberg/nhtsa-fars-elt-dashboard/README.md

 # NHTSA FARS ELT Dashboard

-This project delivers a complete ELT (Extract, Load, Transform) pipeline and analytics dashboard for the National Highway Traffic Safety Administration's (NHTSA) Fatality Analysis Reporting System (FARS).
+This project delivers a complete ELT (Extract, Load, Transform) pipeline and analytics dashboard for the National Highway Traffic Safety Administration's (NHTSA) Fatality Analysis Reporting System (FARS) data.
 It streamlines data ingestion, transformation, and visualization to provide meaningful insights into traffic fatality trends across the United States.

 ---